aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/transaction_validation.md

 <a id="0x1_transaction_validation_PROLOGUE_EINVALID_ACCOUNT_AUTH_KEY"></a>

 Prologue errors.
-These are separated out from the other errors in this module since they are mapped separately to major VM statuses, and are important to the semantics of the system.
+These are separated out from the other errors in this<br/> module since they are mapped separately to major VM statuses, and are<br/> important to the semantics of the system.

 <pre><code>const PROLOGUE_EINVALID_ACCOUNT_AUTH_KEY: u64 &#61; 1001;<br/></code></pre>